Appenzell Switzerland Travel Guide

 Seek out secluded spots by mountain lakes or in quiet forests for peaceful contemplation.

-Appenzell's entertainment scene reflects its traditional and peaceful character, with a focus on relaxed social gatherings.
+Appenzell's entertainment scene reflects its classic and peaceful character, with a focus on relaxed social gatherings.

 There are no dedicated bar districts.
 Most bars integrate into restaurants or hotels.
-You uncover cozy, traditional pubs where locals gather for a drink and conversation, but no "pub crawl" scene.
+You uncover cozy, traditional pubs where local people gather for a drink and conversation, but no "pub crawl" scene.

 Very limited.
-Most establishments close by 10-11 PM, especially in smaller villages.
-For after-dark-night entertainment, larger cities like St. Gallen or Zurich are your closest options.
+Most establishments not far away 10-11 PM, especially in smaller villages.
+For evening-night entertainment, larger cities like St. Gallen or Zurich are your closest options.

 Experience authentic "Ländler" music in traditional "Gasthäuser" or at local festivals, often featuring accordion or dulcimer players.